Blog

 • Activities damaging community relations.

-Association with individuals involved in these activities may also be considered.
+Citizenship will normally be refused where a person has been involved in any of the above.
+Association with individuals involved in such activities may also be considered.

-These issues may lead to refusal even if they occurred many years ago.
+Citizenship may be refused if the applicant has previously engaged in immigration abuse.
+These issues may lead to refusal even if they occurred many years earlier.

 • Sham marriages.